awsdocs/aws-transfer-user-guide/doc_source/confused-deputy.md

 }
 ```

-The following example logging policy allows a specific server to assume the role\.
+The following example logging/invocation policy allows a specific server to assume the role\.

 ```
 {